AndreuCodina/wirio/docs/pages/advanced-features/service-validation.md

 ## Overview

 Wirio validates our service graph at startup and during resolution, so that dependency issues fail fast instead of surfacing as runtime bugs.
-Validation is opt-in through the `ServiceCollection.build_service_provider(validate_scopes: bool =False, validate_on_build: bool =True)` switches.
+Validation is opt-in through `services.build_service_provider(validate_scopes=True, validate_on_build=True)` switches.
 Use them to:

 - Catch missing registrations (`CannotResolveServiceError`) before the first request.
 - Detect scoped services flowing into singletons (`ScopedInSingletonError`).